CLIENT ACCOUNTS

 As the benefits environment expands, benefits consultants and aggregators will continue to gain significance.
 This shift in dynamics can be an incredible opportunity if you embrace these professionals as allies.
 Together, you have the tools and knowledge to help employers create a cohesive benefits package that cares for employees’ health and wealth.
 That’s the synergy of wealth care.

-Ryan Tiernan is a institutional retirement strategic growth counselor with 21 years of industry experience (as of 12/31/2021).
-Prior to joining Capital Group, he founded Access Point HSA.
-He holds a bachelor's in biology from the University of Massachusetts at Amherst as well as the Accredited Investment Fiduciary® and Certified Investment Management Analyst® designations.
+Ryan Tiernan is a senior national accounts manager at Capital Group with 22 years of industry experience as of 12/31/22.
+He holds a bachelor's degree in biology from the University of Massachusetts at Amherst.

 Sources: